realfansC/CIS-444/Lectures/L12 Models and Table Views/Exercise12-pt2.md

     }
 ```

-The final step to displaying data in the user interface is to connect the code defined in `CookProgramTableViewCell.swift` to the meal list scene.
+The final step to displaying data in the user interface is to connect the code defined in `CookProgramTableViewCell.swift` to the cook program list scene.

 ### To point the Table View Controller to `CookProgramTableViewCell.swift`